onurzaim/Zabbix-Templates/README.md

 # Zabbix-Templates

 This is First Release of Zabbix F5 Template.
-This template works on Zabbix 2.4and  BIG-IP 10000 and Amazon F5 virtual appliance with version 11.
+This template works with Zabbix 2.4 and  BIG-IP 10000 and Amazon F5 virtual appliance with version 11.

-By installing this template you will be able to monitor.
-Throughput, Active Connections and CPU utilization.
+By installing this template you will be able to monitor throughput, active Connections and CPU utilization.

 CPU Alarm triggers are set to 30% ,50% and 90%.